sodastsai/depot-pm/README.md

 Key | Description | Default Value
 ----|-------------|---------------
-sudo | boolean flag indicating wheather this installer should run with sudo command   | False os | boolean flag indicating this installer is an OS specific installer which <br>be run before other installers. (non OS specific ones) | False multiple | the installer could install multiple packages at ones | True syntax | the template to generate command.
+sudo | boolean flag indicating wheather this installer should run with sudo command   | False os | boolean flag indicating this installer is an OS specific installer which be run before other installers. (non OS specific ones) | False multiple | the installer could install multiple packages at ones | True syntax | the template to generate command.
 Use [python's string format syntax](https://docs.python.org/3/library/string.html#formatspec) | {} install {}
 command | the command name of this installer | {INSTALLER_NAME}